 helpful.
 (Your original words are in quotes.)

-is triggered by intense emotion which becomes projected
+addiction is triggered by intense emotion which becomes projected

 on to the object of our desire.
-Because we did not get our needs met as children,
+Because we did not get our needs

-like starving men and women ready to devour love.
+We are like starving men and women ready to devour love.
 In your

 particular case, since you spent so much time during your adolescence

 suppressing your sexual feelings, you are vulnerable when you feel

 desire.
-In other words, your personal history has pre-disposed you to being
+In other words, your personal history has pre-disposed you

-object of our desire pushes the addiction to the next level.
+with the object of our desire pushes the addiction to the next level.